AngusJohnson/Clipper2/Docs/readme.txt

    are new PointD and RectD classes indicating double float values.
 4. The Clipper class no longer has AddPath and AddPaths methods.
 These have been replaced with AddSubject, AddOpenSubject and AddClip methods.
-4. The Clipper class's Execute parameters have also changed with the addition of an optional OpenSolutions parameter.
-The second FillRule parameters has also been removed.
+4. The Clipper class's Execute parameters have changed with the removal of the second FillRule parameter, and addition of an optional OpenSolutions parameter.
+(The second FillRule parameter was almost never needed and probably confusing).
-5. The Polytree class now only contains closed paths (ie polygons) since open paths can't contain polygons.
-Open paths in solutions are now returned via Clipper.Execute's new OpenSolutions parameter.
+5. The Polytree class now only contains closed paths (ie polygons) since open paths can't contain polygons and open paths in solutions are now returned via Execute's OpenSolutions parameter.

 When I originally translated this Library from Delphi (Pascal) to C# and C++, I deliberately kept a strong Delphi naming style as I thought this would help